mayukhmondal/ABC-DLS/README.md

 For Model selection and for parameters estimation respectively.
 The first time you run it will also try to install abc from r package manager (automatically).
 Please see [examples/Examples.md](examples/Examples.md) for a detailed guide how to use the codes.
 Right now this code are written and checked in linux system.
 I can not guarantee it will work on other system but you are welcome to try.
+### Installation Issues
+In case you try to install it to already existed conda environment which has already R (r-base), it can conflict with the rpy2 when it tries to automatically download abc package from R saying abc package do not exist.
+In that case create a new environement.
 ## Contact
 The code is maintained by Dr. Mayukh Mondal.
 In case you need further assistance please contact <mondal.mayukh@gmail.com>